 You will hear inspired readings from the Holy Bible and the Christian Science textbook.
-This is followed by those in attendance and on the telephone/Internet, giving testimony of healings they have received using Bible truths and Christian Science prayer.
-You may listen to the meeting via phone-cast/Internet, by following these instructions.
+This is followed by those in attendance or on the telephone or the Internet, giving testimony of healings they have received using Bible truths and Christian Science prayer.
+You may listen to the meeting via phone-cast or Internet, by following these instructions.

 Wednesday Evening Readings